John Pond

-John Pond FRS (1767 – 7 September 1836) was a renowned English astronomer who became the sixth Astronomer Royal, serving from 1811 to 1835.
+John Pond FRS (1767 – 7 September 1836) was an English astronomer who became the sixth Astronomer Royal, serving from 1811 to 1835.

-Biography
+Early life

-Pond was born in London and, although the year of his birth is known, the records indicating the day and month have been lost to posterity.
-Pond's father made a fortune as a London merchant, enabling young John to enter Trinity College, Cambridge in 1784 at the age of sixteen.
+Pond was born in 1767, in London.
+Pond's father made a fortune as a London merchant, enabling young John to enter Trinity College, Cambridge, in 1784 at the age of sixteen.
 He took no degree, however, as his course was being interrupted by severe pulmonary attacks which compelled a long residence abroad.
 He was admitted to the Inner Temple in 1794, but his poor health prompted him to withdraw.

-Work
+Career

-In 1800 Pond settled at Westbury near Bristol, and began to determine star-places with a fine altitude and azimuth circle of 2+1/2 ft in diameter by Edward Troughton.
+In 1800, Pond settled at Westbury near Bristol, and began to determine star-places with a fine altitude and azimuth circle of 2+1/2 ft in diameter by Edward Troughton.
 His demonstration in 1806 of a change of form in the Greenwich mural quadrant led to the introduction of astronomical circles at the Royal Greenwich Observatory and to his own appointment as its head.
 He was elected a fellow of the Royal Society on 26 February 1807.
-That same year he married and set up residence in London.
+Also in 1807, he married Annie Gordon Bradley (1789–1871) and set up residence in London.

-In 1811 Pond succeeded Nevil Maskelyne as Astronomer Royal.
+In 1811, Pond succeeded Nevil Maskelyne as Astronomer Royal.
 During an administration of nearly twenty-five years, he effected a reform of practical astronomy in England comparable to that brought about by Friedrich Bessel in Germany.
-In 1821 he began to employ the method of observation by reflection and in 1825 devised means of combining two mural circles in the determination of the place of a single object, the one serving for direct and the other for reflected vision.
-Under his auspices the instrumental equipment at Greenwich was completely changed and the number of assistants increased from one to six.
+In 1821, he began to employ the method of observation by reflection and in 1825 devised means of combining two mural circles in the determination of the place of a single object, the one serving for direct and the other for reflected vision.
+Under his auspices, the instrumental equipment at Greenwich was completely changed and the number of assistants increased from one to six.
 The superior accuracy of his determinations was attested by Seth Carlo Chandler's 1894 discussion of them in the course of his researches into the variation of latitude.
-Between 1810 and 1824 he persistently controverted the reality of Ireland's Astronomer Royal John Brinkley's imaginary star-parallaxes.
-During the 1829-31 period, he briefly served as Superintendent of the Nautical Almanac.
+Between 1810 and 1824, he persistently controverted the reality of Ireland's Astronomer Royal John Brinkley's claimed measurements of star-parallaxes.
+From 1829 to 1831, he briefly served as Superintendent of the Nautical Almanac.
 Delicacy of health obliged his retirement in the autumn of 1835.